Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 How I operate

-• I build feedback loops through metrics, alerts, postmortems, improvements.
+• Build feedback loops through metrics, monitoring and postmortems.

 Scope